marting91/journal-app/README.md

 Welcome to the Journal App, a web application that allows users to create, manage, and store their journal entries.
 This application provides a user-friendly interface for creating notes with titles, descriptions, and the ability to upload multiple images.
 It also includes a secure user authentication system powered by Firebase, offering options for both traditional registration and login, as well as the ability to sign in using a Google account.

+You can see a live demo at: https://mg-journal.netlify.app/

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.